BojanTH/palindromex/README.md

 # palindromex
-Find out is some text palindrome
+Find out if some text is a palindrome